shakebugs/shake-docs/docs/react/users/chat.md

     if (Platform.OS === 'android') {
         // Showing chat notifications when app in the background messaging().setBackgroundMessageHandler(async remoteMessage => {
-            await Shake.start('client-id', 'client-secret'); // Start Shake with your keys Shake.showChatNotification(remoteMessage.data);
+            await Shake.start('app-api-key'); // Start Shake with your key Shake.showChatNotification(remoteMessage.data);
         });
         // Showing chat notifications when app in the foreground